 - Place the corn meal in a shallow dish.

-- Dip okra into the flour-coated okra into the egg mixture Stir to coat okra with egg wash.
+- Dip the okra into the flour-coated okra and the egg mixture.
+Stir to coat the okra with egg wash.

 - Drop wet okra into cornmeal.
 Toss to coat the okra with cornmeal mixture.
 Shake off excess.